Liouville property for groups and conformal dimension: Introduction

-Section 2 of the paper is an overview of the theory of self-similar contracting groups and their limit spaces.
-In Section 3 we describe the natural class of pairwise (weakly) quasi-symmetric metrics on the limit space.
-Similarly to the case of boundaries of hyperbolic groups, examples of such metrics can be defined as the visual metrics on the boundary of a natural Gromov-hyperbolic graph (the \emph{self-similarity complex} of the group).
-The Ahlfors-regular conformal dimension $\cdim(G, \bim)$ is defined as the infimum of the Hausdorff dimensions of metrics weakly quasisymmetric to a visual metric, see~\cite{haispilgr:subhyperbolic}.
-If the group is \emph{self-replicating} (which is automatically satisfied, for example, for the iterated monodromy groups of postcritically finite rational functions), then any weak quasisymmetry is actually a quasisymmetry (we do not know if this is true in general).
+Section 2 is devoted to the theory of self-similar contracting groups and their limit spaces.
+After recalling various preliminaries from this theory, we prove Theorem \ref{th:traverses}, which is at the core of the first ingredient described above.

+In Section 3 we describe the quasi-conformal structure of the limit space of a contracting self-similar group and introduce its Ahlfors-regular conformal dimension.
+The limit space can be seen as the boundary of a natural Gromov-hyperbolic graph (the \emph{self-similarity complex} of the group), and therefore can be endowed with the associated {visual metrics}.
+Similarly to the case of boundaries of hyperbolic groups, its Ahlfors-regular conformal dimension is defined as the infimum of the Hausdorff dimensions of Ahlfors-regular metrics quasisymmetric to a visual metric.

 Section 4 discusses the \emph{critical exponent} $p_c(G, \bim)$ for contracting self-similar groups as mentioned above.
 We prove that the critical exponent $p_c(G, \bim)$ of a contracting group is not larger than the conformal dimension $\cdim(G, \bim)$, see Theorem \ref{th:critexp}.
-Lower estimates of for $p_c(G, \bim)$, and hence also for $\cdim(G, \bim)$, can be obtained from exhibiting a carefully chosen sequence of group elements.
-In Theorem \ref{th:thurstonmap}, we show a relation between $\ell^p$-contraction and spectral radius of the linear operator $T_p$, where $T_p$ is the Thurston linear transform adapted to $\ell^p$ calculations.
+Lower estimates for $p_c(G, \bim)$, and hence also for $\cdim(G, \bim)$, can be obtained from exhibiting a carefully chosen sequence of group elements.
+In Theorem \ref{th:thurstonmap}, we show a relation between $\ell^p$-contraction and the spectral radius of the linear operator $T_p$, where $T_p$ is the Thurston linear transform adapted to $\ell^p$ calculations.